awais-124/awais-124/README.md

 <h1 align="center">🚀 Greetings!
 I'm Muhammad Awais</h1>
-<h3 align="center">Software Engineer | Data Analyst | Tech Enthusiast</h3>
+<h3 align="center">Muslim Software Engineer | Aspiring Data Analyst | LLM & Gen AI enthusiastic</h3>

 ## 📌 About Me
 <p align="justify">
-I'm a <strong>Software Engineer and Data Analyst from Pakistan</strong> with a deep passion for <em>problem-solving, coding, and continuous learning</em>.
+I'm a <strong>Muslim Software Engineer and Data Analyst from Pakistan</strong> with a deep passion for <em>problem-solving, coding, and continuous learning</em>.
 My journey in technology is fueled by a desire to build efficient solutions that solve real-world problems.
 </p>

 🎓 Currently pursuing my degree in Computer Science at <strong>Capital University of Science and Technology, Islamabad</strong>, I have developed a strong foundation in: